geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 I think we're making progress on that.
 I locked the bounty.
 We'll get it in, but we have to fully understand if we need that, if platform, machine, ARM64, and OSX align.
-Yeah, and the ClangJIT program is...
+Yeah, and the ClangJIT program is..
 Maybe it shouldn't even be named that.
 I'm not that worried about the name for now.
 But what it really is is just a raw assembly program.
 And if we could move LLVM, Clang, and x86 Assembler all to this new thing, it runs very fast compared to CTLL, which is super slow for some reason I don't quite understand.
 It's probably making tons of syscalls and something.
-So, yeah, no, I think we're going to get it in, but we've got to really understand... why it's different.
+So, yeah, no, I think we're going to get it in, but we've got to really understand.. why it's different.
 And we need a way to disassemble, which I don't see.